pprz/learning-repo/clean-code/variables1.md

 6. Avoid mental mapping: In the bad practice example, a1 is a poor choice for a variable name because it requires mental mapping.
 It's not clear what a1 stands for unless you keep a mental note that a1 stands for "array 1".

 7. Don't add unneeded prefixes: In the bad practice example, myArray has an unneeded prefix "my".
 Just array is clear and sufficient.

-Remember, the goal of these principles is to make the code as clear and easy to understand as possible.